NiamhG42/GameTools-Final-Project/README.md

 * Made rough version of "PointsBoosters" that the player can drive through to increase score

 * Points now display (UI)

+* Registers start and end of the race

+* Registers different laps

+* Displays different laps

+* Implemented countdown before the start of the race